 The grass is always greener on the other side, and as a single, it's easy to look at other lovers and think that their happiness is done.
 Don't get me wrong, it's great to have a lovely partner and experience life with someone else.
-But remember, it also requires an effort to be in a relationship, and you have to be be able to put your own ego in a box, every now and then, and take care of another person's feelings and attitudes, before your own.
-So, remember to enjoy the time when, you only have to think about your own needs.
+But remember, it also requires an effort to be in a relationship, and you have to be able to put your ego in a box, now and then, and take care of another person's feelings and attitudes, before your own.
+So, remember to enjoy the time when you only have to think about your own needs.

 Life Is a Game and the One, That Has Experienced the Most Has Won

 When you are grey and wise, what do you want to tell your grandchildren?
 You’ll sing Billy Idols song “Dancing With Myself" to them.
 For nothing in life is stationary.
 It's frighteningly mysterious and loneliness hurts in the long run, but it's the hard times that shape us.
-So make a virtue of collecting experiences, you can tell on - especially those, where you were single, the world was your oyster and the nights were full of parties.
+So make a virtue of collecting experiences, you can tell on - especially those, where you were single, the world was your oyster and the nights were long.